symblai/Symbl-powered-Agora-RTE-app/Contributing.md

   git push origin your-branch-name
   ```

-Make your Pull request from that branch of your repository to the develop branch of this (symbl-twilio-video-react) repo and wait for it to be merged.
+Make your Pull request from that branch of your repository to the develop branch of this (symbl-powered-Agora-RTE-app) repo and wait for it to be merged.

 Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing.
 Your PR should carry the story / task URL (instruction from above).